Dev-Jobs/backend/README.md

-# Jobmates
+# DevJobs

-- A platform to connect employers to employees in the easiest way possible.
+- A platform focused on connect developers and companies in the easiest way possible.